madanapallishaikmohammedsaad-star/madanapallishaikmohammedsaad-star/README.md

 ## 🙋♂️ About Me

-I'm **Mohammed Saad**, a Computer Science Engineering student in my **3rd semester at Ajman University**, based in **Bangalore, India**.
+I'm **Mohammed Saad**, a Computer Science Engineering student in my **3rd semester at K S SCHOOL OF ENGINEERING AND MANAGEMENT**, based in **Bangalore, India**.
 I believe great developers are built one commit at a time — so that's exactly what I'm doing.

 - 🐍 **Python** is my home language — I love writing clean, readable code
 - 🌐 Currently learning **web development**, on my way to **full stack**